sisl/astra-rl/docs/tutorials/quick_start_training.md

 ## Step 4: Instantiate Your Problem

 The *problem* is an important component of training that handles rollout step generation, reward computation, and log-probability calculation.
-To speed you along, we have implemented the `HFASTProblem` class that handles the technical backend so you just need to provide the huggingface model IDs of the attacker, target and baseline models and a `Moderator` instance (DetexifyModerator(), LlamaGuardModerator() or your own custom one).
+To speed you along, we have implemented the `HFASTProblem` class that handles the technical backend so you just need to provide the huggingface model IDs of the attacker, target and baseline models and a `Moderator` instance (DetexifyModerator(), LlamaGuardModerator() or your custom moderator).

-Note: Your attacker and target can be different models (e.g., GPT-2 attacker, LLaMA target) but your baseline and attacker should typically be the same.
+> Note: Your attacker and target can be different models (e.g., GPT-2 attacker, LLaMA target) but your baseline and attacker should typically be the same.

 ```python
 from astra_rl.modifiers import LlamaGuardModerator  # optional